 Its potential human cost is catastrophic.
 A rise in sea levels threatens hundreds of millions of people in coastal communities and cities across the globe.
 Food and water shortages and conflict over productive land will arise, while progress in global health could be rolled back by communicable diseases such as malaria reaching places they never existed before.
 Hundreds of millions of people are likely to be forced to migrate from their homes by 2050.

-“Globally, economic and population growth continued to be the most important drivers of increases in CO2 emissions from fossil fuel combustion.”
+“Globally, Gross Domestic Product (GDP) per capita and population growth remained the strongest drivers of CO2 emissions from fossil fuel combustion in the last decade.”

 – Intergovernmental Panel on Climate Change, April 2022

 There are multiple drivers of the climate crisis, amongst which population is only one.
 Overwhelmingly, emissions are produced by people in the richest countries, and industrial development and consumption patterns in the Global North are primarily responsible for the crisis we are in today.
 Technological solutions, personal lifestyle changes, policies to end fossil fuel use and develop alternative energy and potentially fundamental changes to our economic sytems are all vital, especially as the timescale for preventing catastrophic climate change is so short – now less than a decade, according to the IPCC.

 Whatever other changes we make, however, their positive impacts will be reduced and may even be completely cancelled out by adding emissions from hundreds of millions of new people as our population increases.
 According to 2020 research evaluating 44 countries, emissions arising as a result of population growth wiped out two-thirds of the reduction in emissions arising from greater energy efficiency between 1990 and 2019.
 Meanwhile, solutions such as reforestation may be more difficult to implement with more people needing food and land.